code-mphi/ECOGEN/docs/sphinx_docs/source/Chap5_2Kapila.rst

 Other tests cases
 =================
 Other tests are provided with ECOGEN package.
-They will be described in details soon.
+They will soon be described in details.

 .. code-block:: xml